MARIAN COLLEGE: ENTRANCE POLICY FOR STUDENTS

-Marian College is a Catholic non-fee-paying school, operating under the Marist philosophy and ethos, which welcomes students from all backgrounds.
+Marian College is a Catholic non-fee-paying school, operating under the Marist philosophy and ethos, which welcomes students from all backgrounds providing that all students and their families support the ethos of the school.
 The College provides education for boys from first year to sixth year while the special Repeat Leaving certificate programme is open to both boys and girls who have already completed their Leaving Certificate.

 Because of our special location beside Lansdowne Road DART station, the community served by the College includes not only the local Sandymount parish of Star of the Sea, and the nearby parishes of Haddington Road and Ringsend, but also the traditional areas from Balbriggan to Clontarf along the northern rail links, from Leixlip to Castleknock on the western rail links, from Wicklow to Merrion on the southern rail links and from Palmerstown to Ranelagh on the number 18 bus route.

 Marian College is an academic school which welcomes students from the full range of abilities.
 If an applicant has special educational needs, the College will need information well in advance from the parents or the student’s former school or the relevant Individual Educational Programme so that the College can make application to the Department of Education and Science for the resources necessary to support such a student.

 Parents/guardians of new students must make written application for entry to the College on the application form which is available from the secretary’s office.